 Q&A: Many have asked how tall (or short) our ceilings are.
 In the main living area they are roughly between 6’6″ and 6’8″ to the bottom of the beams (depending on where you are standing).

-And so when I began looking into adding a bathroom to my home (to bring the total to a whoppingTWO), the most feasible option seemed to be the basement.
-To add an addition on the back of the house, or convert one of the upstairs bedrooms into a master bath would cost more than the price to add a bath AND living space to the basement.
-The choice for me was easy.
-Plus, the only space I was ‘giving up’ was a dark, damp, dingy basement…
+The basement renovation started when I began looking into adding a bathroom to the home (to bring the total to a whopping two).
+I considered plenty of options on how to make this happen.
+But adding a bathroom addition to the back of the house or converting space upstairs would cost more than the price to add a bath AND living space to the basement.
+So the decision to renovate the basement and add a bathroom became an easy one.
+Plus, the only space I was “giving up” was a dark, damp, dingy basement…

 - Do you want to utilize any existing windows or exterior doors in your new bathroom?

-- Where are your existing water lines (hot & cold) and sewage.
+- Where are your existing water lines (hot & cold) and sewage?
 Will they have to be rerouted to accommodate the bathroom?
 Will the new supply lines get in the way of anything else?

 - Do you plan to have central air and heat in the bathroom?
-Will it be feasible to tie in the existing duct work?
+Will it be feasible to tie in the existing ductwork?

 After taking into account all of these things, I finally settled on where the bathroom was going to be located.
 Initially, I was certain that I would locate it at the very back of the basement along with the laundry (where the basement was the deepest).
 But after getting some input from others (get input from anyone and everyone!), it made the most sense to put the bathroom near the base of the stairs.
 The basement was already awkwardly divided into two spaces because of the furnace.
 So adding the bathroom next to the furnace made the layout seem very intentional.
 Plus it left me with both a good size room for living space and a good size laundry and storage.